 The Blanchards continued to live at 8 Gloucester during the 1880-1881 winter season.

 By the 1882-1883 winter season, 8 Gloucester was the home of cotton merchant Francis Williams Sargent and his wife, Jane Welles (Hunnewell) Sargent.
-They had been married in November of 1881, and 8 Gloucester may have been their first home together.
-They continued to live there during the 1884-1885 season, after which they lived in Wellesley while awaiting completion of their new Boston home at 40 Hereford, where they were living by the 1887-1888 season.
+They had married in November of 1881, and 8 Gloucester may have been their first home together.
+They also maintained a home in Wellesley.
+They continued to live at 8 Gloucester during the 1884-1885 season, after which they moved to 183 Marlborough while awaiting completion of their new Boston home at 40 Hereford, where they were living by the 1887-1888 season.

 John Blanchard died in March of 1885 while traveling in Florence, Italy, and by the 1885-1886 winter season, 8 Gloucester was once again Laura Blanchard’s home.
 She married again, in February of 1888, to George Alexander Philips Duncan (later Duncan-Haldane).